copernicus-mogley/zkav.club/README.md

 ### Zk Av Club Foundry

-Zk Av Club Foundry — Salon and Lab is a new recurring livestream series.
+Zk Av Club Foundry — Salon and Lab is a new recurring educational livestream series.
 Each session combines topical discussions (Salon) with practical workshops (Lab), diving deep into specific aspects of decentralized technologies and creative collaboration.

 Salon: Informative discussions with people who work in the field, covering everything from peer-to-peer (p2p) file sharing to community governance, from brand and design to privacy in collaborative ecosystems.